beercss/beercss/docs/BUTTON.md

 ## Responsive button example

-The responsive button is a button that automatically adjust with the width of your container.
+The responsive button is a button that automatically adjusts with the width of your container.

 ```html
 <button class="responsive">Button</button>